na-na-hi/renget/archive/d6rdp.md

 Because the urban centers and urban development as a whole are quite new to the country, it is not as advanced or economically prosperous as its neighbors.
 This does not bother most, however.
 The people of this land are long used to living with limited resources.
 This being said, those in the cities are attempting to attract investors, something the land could use.
 Coco’s lands are bordered by Towa to the north, Watame to the west, Flare to the south, and Kanata to the east.
 A mountain pass in the north also connects to the endless fog.

+###Flag
-Flag: A large left facing black band bordered by two blood red isosceles triangles.
+A large left facing black band bordered by two blood red isosceles triangles.
 The black band has two smaller orange bands running on the left and right side.
 In the center of the black band is an eight-toothed orange wheel with a pair of orange dragon horns in the center.

+###General Overview
-General Overview: The history of the Khanate is tricky.
+The history of the Khanate is tricky.
 In the beginning, the land was wild and primal.
 Clans of nomads roamed the countryside, warring and surviving in harmony with nature.
 Kiryu Coco, the khan of the clan named after her, united the tribes over many years, but kept their traditions strong.
 Dragons flew freely over the skies, a balance between them and humanity managed by Coco, the largest and fiercest of all dragons.

 The first “cities” were large collections of yurts, semi-permanent dwellings.
 The first true structure was Coco’s famous dragon bone palace at Odasuba, now abandoned but kept in pristine condition.
 Thanks to the dragons and hardy nature of the people of the khanate, they did not suffer from monsters as much as others, and none dared attack them.